 Blue Heron Books’ reputation for bringing respected and talented authors to town continues to expand as evidenced by the 2019 visits by Graeme Simsion from Australia (The Rosie Project) and Fredrik Backman from Sweden (A Man Called Ove).
 Each September, international authors grace the Uxbridge Music Hall stage at the annual Celebration of the Arts Books and Authors event.
 The store’s biannual ‘Series of Fortunate Literary Events’ draws crowds from far and wide, and often sells out.
 Some memorable visits from the past include: Timothy Findley, Rohinton Mistry, Jane Urquhart, Michael Ondaatje, Arundhati Roy, Kate Morton, Philippa Gregory, Rachel Joyce, Sarah Waters, Patrick deWitt, Peter Carey, Kim Thuy, Sarah Winman, Erin Davis, Emma Donaghue, Karin Slaughter, Alafair Burke, Maggie O’Farrell, Carol Off, Yann Martel, Douglas Coupland, Mary Walsh, Linden MacIntyre, Dav Pilkey, Miriam Toews, George Elliot Clarke, Don Harron, Charlotte Gray, Joseph Boyden, Jane Johnson, Laura Lippman, Donna Morrissey, Susanna Kearsley, chefs Michael Smith, Lynn Crawford and Laura Calder and our very own Ted Barris.

 What’s next?
 It only makes sense to bring it all together; to celebrate books, authors and the love of reading with a literary festival – The Book Drunkard Festival – paying homage to the township’s most famous resident, Lucy Maud Montgomery.
 Maud once quipped, “I am simply a book drunkard.”
-The festival will roll out in October 2019 and set the stage for another interesting chapter in Blue Heron Books’ history.Visit Blue Heron Books
+The festival will roll out once again in October 2022 and set the stage for another interesting chapter in Blue Heron Books’ history.Visit Blue Heron Books